tweag/nickel/doc/manual/typing.md

 }
 ```

-While this is fine for configuration code, especially when finally checked
+While dynamic typing is fine for configuration code, especially when checked
-against a contract, it doesn't work so well once we are using functions.
+against a contract, we run into the bad error reporting issue once we are using
+functions.

 ```
 let filter = fun pred l =>